Cycling in Cambodia travel guide

 Brett Seychell from our supplier Social Cycles on what to expect from accommodation and food in Cambodia:

 “The hotels we use in Cambodia are normally 3-star, all have air con, and usually a pool too – handy in the hot season.
 Our dinners are in NGO-connected social enterprise restaurants that provide vocational training for young Cambodians – and the food is very tasty too, always a bonus!”

 When cycling in Cambodia there are plenty of ways to make a positive difference.
 One such is to visit a handful of the many NGOs working in the country, offering a ‘hand up, not a hand out’ with programmes that help fund teachers, invest in vocational training for imprisoned youths, or purchase buffalos for villages as part of a pay-it-forward scheme.
 Educational and eye-opening, these visits are often combined with eating at social enterprise restaurants, challenging perceptions on charity, and on Cambodia itself.

-Cycling holidays in Cambodia operate all year-round.
-The country has a wet and a dry season, and each has advantages and disadvantages for the cyclist.
+The country has wet and dry seasons, and each has advantages and disadvantages for cyclists.

-Our tips for cycling Angkor Wat will show you around the world’s largest temple complex, a vast archaeological park sprawling over some 1690sq km.
+Our tips for cycling Angkor Wat will show you around the world’s largest temple complex, a vast archaeological park.

-A Cambodia cycling holiday can seamlessly be extended into an Indochina overland cycling tour, letting you easily cross borders into Thailand and Vietnam.
+A cycling holiday can be extended into an overland cycling tour,crossing borders to Thailand and Vietnam.

-We’ve put together some solid-gold Cambodia cycling holiday advice from those that have already been, there, done that and bought the krama.
+We’ve put together some solid-gold Cambodia cycling holiday advice from the experts.